 Once you have an appreciation for the effects of survivorship and creation bias its easy to see how companies can effectively guarantee long term records of outperformance.
 By starting with a large number of funds and discontinuing or merging the poor performers, a company is left with a stable of cherry-picked winners.
 Even if a surviving fund only matches the returns of the market going forward, its long term record will continue to be better than the market as a result of the initial outperformance.

 Another issue that investors should keep in mind is the tendency for strong performing funds to grow rapidly which has many implications.
 Many funds that outperform and experience large inflows, subsequently are unable to repeat the performance with substantially higher assets under management.
 Its also common for funds that outperform over short periods of time to turn around in the following period and underperform.
 The underperformance frequently occurs with more assets under management.
 The result is a fund with an average track record, but overall investors in the fund underperformed.
-See The Vanguard Group's Nothing Fails Like Success by John Bogle.
+See Nothing Fails Like Success by John Bogle.

 The following is a simplistic and fictional example, but similar scenarios occur regularly in the investment business.
 A little-known stock fund with $10 million in assets experiences a period of significant outperformance rising 50% over the course of a year.
 As a result, the fund (now $15 million in assets) receives a significant amount of publicity and investors flock to the fund.
 The fund quickly grows to $150 million.
 The fund then proceeds to lose 10% over the following year.

 These issues demonstrate the importance of being skeptical of performance claims, particularly when the claims are coming from the company itself.
 Also keep in mind that there are numerous ranking systems which increases the likelihood that each fund will be highly ranked by someone over some period of time.
-Recent decisions by the NASD and SEC regarding track records also complicate some of these issues.
+Past decisions by the NASD and SEC regarding track records also complicate some of these issues.
 In many cases track records will be movable which could create more confusion.

 See also

-Last update 8/9/99.
-Copyright © 1999 Investor Home.
+Last update 4/25/2010.
+Copyright © 1999-2010 Investor Home.
 All rights reserved.
 Disclaimer